HishamRaslan/IOS-LinkedIn-Authentication-Library-/README.md

 Now you have registered your application on LinkedIn API , we will use the API Key and Secret Key in next steps .
 ![](/images/16.png)

-2-Download the library and drag the folder named ...... to your project ,then open the config.h and set the values of the parameter in it
+2-Download the library and drag the folder named LinkedIn Authentication that exist in  folder library Demo/lib to your project ,then open the config.h and set the values of the parameter in it
 ![](/images/17.png)

 3-create a button in your app that will make user authentication the action of the button will be like this